Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

 On its own, an XML file (including HTML) doesn't do anything.
 It's a data format which just sits there until you run a program which does something with it.
 See also the question about how to run or execute XML files.

-The water is muddied by the fact that the most popular transformation processing languages (XSLT3 and XSL:FO) are actually written in XML syntax, because they are declarative, not procedural.
-In these special cases you can be said to ‘execute’ an XML file, by running a processing application like Saxon, which compiles the directives specified in the files into Java bytecode to process XML documents.
+The water is muddied by the fact that the most popular transformation processing languages (XSLT3 and XSL-FO) are actually written in XML syntax, because they are declarative languages, not procedural (see on this page for the distinction).
+In these two cases you could be said to be ‘executing’ an XML file, although strictly speaking they are scripts, as they are not compiled but interpreted by running a processing application like Saxon, which interprets the templates specified in the files into executable Java bytecode to process XML documents.
 In this sense, you could compare them with other programming languages, but you would be comparing the language facilities, not the XML syntax in which they are written.

 William Hammond writes: